-Fairness metrics represent the statistics but do not exhibit the root cause of the bias.
+- Fairness metrics represent the statistics but do not exhibit the root cause of the bias.
 Miscalibration, sample bias, label bias, sub-group validity, disparate error rate, redlining, and even outlier removal can lead to bias.
-These root causes require context-specific examination of the process and model beyond the metrics.

-2. Fairness metrics focus on a mathematical representation of bias and may not be best suited to measure edge cases and/ or long tail/ fat tail risks.
+These root causes require context-specific examination of the process and model beyond the metrics. - 2.
+Fairness metrics focus on a mathematical representation of bias and may not be best suited to measure edge cases and/ or long tail/ fat tail risks.
+Additional consideration may be needed in special cases such as small positive class and/or insignificant minority groups, significantly skewed misclassification penalties.